-In a bowl, add mashed plantains and stir with ricotta, pepper, salt.
-Slowly add flour and mix until a dough forms.
-If the mixture is sticking to the sides of the bowl, add more flour, 1 tablespoon at a time.
+Make the dough.
+In a large bowl, add the large plantains and mash completely with a fork.
+Stir in the ricotta then season with salt + pepper to taste.
+Slowly add in the flour, a few tablespoons at a time, and mix together until a dough forms.
+You don't have to use the entire amount.
+Just enough so the dough is not sticky.
+If the dough is sticking to the sides of the bowl, add more flour, 1 tablespoon at a time.

-Flour your workspace and dump the dough mixture onto it.
+Cut the fresh gnocchi.
+Flour a clean workspace and transfer the dough mixture onto it.
 Divide the dough into 3 equal parts and gently roll them into balls.
-Now using your hands, roll one ball of dough into a 12-inch long, 1-inch thick log.
+Now using your hands, roll one ball of dough into a 12-inch long, 1-inch thick rope.
 If the mixture is sticking to your hands as you roll, add flour until no longer sticky.
-Cut the dough log into 1-inch square pieces to form about 50-60 gnocchi.
+Cut the dough log into 1-inch square pieces.
+Repeat with the remaining dough balls.

-In a pot with boiling water, add the gnocchi making sure they are not sticking to the bottom of the pot.
-Cook until they float to the top.
+Boil the gnocchi.
+In the same large saucepan, add enough water to cover the gnocchi (about 2 cups) plus 1/2 teaspoon of salt.
+Bring to a boil.
+Working in batches, add the gnocchi and stir, making sure they are not sticking to the bottom of the saucepan.
+Cook them until they float to the top, roughly 2-3 minutes.
 Once they float to the top, drain them (do not rinse).
 Set aside.